qdercon/pstpipeline/README.md

 - **plotting functions**:
     - ```plot_factors``` is produces a variety of plots to visually check the predictive accuracy of the lasso regression model used to predict transdiagnostic psychiatric symptom dimensions from questionnaire questions
     - ```plot_import``` is a flexible function which enables the visualisation of various aspects of the observed data, including from the training and test phases of the PST, and the affect questions asked throughout the task.
 These can be presented for a single individual, or aggregated across all individuals (after applying exclusion criteria).
 Can also be used to compare groups based on any binary covariate
-    - ```plot_PPCs``` is a flexible plotting function to compare posterior predictions for both training and test data to their observed values, across participants - can be plotted at an individual or group level
+    - ```plot_ppc``` is a flexible plotting function to compare posterior predictions for both training and test data to their observed values, across participants - can be plotted at an individual or group level

 - **other helper functions**